 Thank you for reading my rant,

 Like this post, if you found it helpful.
 Follow my page for more of my content.
 Comment below.
-What are your New Year’s Resolutions?
+What is your New Year’s Resolution?